 I have no theory to offer about Kissinger's psychology.
 Nor do I think one is necessary.
 For the simple and heartbreaking fact is that the position he took in that long-ago conversation with Nixon -- that not even genocide should properly be considered "an American concern," or be allowed to interfere with the preservation of global stability -- has time and again driven US foreign policy.

 The Roosevelt administration's feeble response to one of history's most horrific mass-murders was not atypical.
 From the Armenian holocaust early in the 20th century to the staggering butchery of the Second Congo War in the 21st, US policymakers have consistently declined to see intervention against genocide as (in Kissinger's words) "an objective of American foreign policy."
-When Hutu militias were slaughtering Rwandans by the hundreds of thousands,
+When Hutu militias were slaughtering Rwandans by the hundreds of thousands, Samantha Power wrote in 2001, "the US government knew enough about the genocide early on to save lives, but passed up countless opportunities to intervene."
+So unwilling was the Clinton administration to make Rwanda a priority, she noted, that "even as, on average, 8,000 Rwandans were being butchered each day, US officials shunned the term 'genocide' for fear of being obliged to act."

 Seven years later, another presidential candidate was asked whether he would keep US troops in Iraq if he knew that withdrawing them could trigger a bloodbath.
-Barack Obama's answer,
+Barack Obama's answer, the AP reported, was that America "cannot use its military to solve humanitarian problems and that preventing a potential genocide in Iraq isn't a good enough reason to keep US forces there."

 Of course all these cases were more complex than a brief mention can convey.
 And of course US foreign policy, under presidents from Nixon to Obama, has accomplished enormous good in the world -- including, at times, the saving of many lives.